-Truman never linked JFK’s death to the clandestine service but the timing and venue of his piece, was suggestive.
+Truman never linked JFK’s death to the clandestine service, but the timing and venue of his piece was suggestive.
 Already Soviet bloc news outlets were speculating Kennedy’s murder—and the murder of the only suspect while in police custody—pointed to U.S. government involvement in the assassination.

 “This quiet intelligence arm of the President has been so removed from its intended role that it is being interpreted as a symbol of sinister and mysterious foreign intrigue—and subject for cold war enemy propaganda,” Truman wrote.

+But he had stiff words for the agency’s leaders.
 He said the CIA’s “operational duties” should “be terminated.”

 In handwritten notes found at the Truman Library, the former president noted, among other things, that the CIA had worked as he intended only “when I had control.”

-But four days later, in a formal memo for his old buddy Lawrence Houston, CIA General Counsel from 1947 to 1973, Dulles fabricated a private retraction, claiming that Truman told him the Washington Post article was ‘all wrong,’ and that Truman ‘seemed quite astounded at it.'”
+But four days later, in a formal memo for Lawrence Houston, the CIA’s general counsel, Dulles fabricated a retraction.
+He claimed that Truman told him the Washington Post article was “all wrong,” and that Truman “seemed quite astounded at it.”

 As the country grieved JFK’s death and suspicions of conspiracy mounted, many current and former U.S. officials publicly rallied around the official story that Oswald had killed JFK alone and unaided.
 But privately many people familiar with the workings of the CIA had their doubts.
 Truman’s article was one of the earliest expression of those doubts.
 Others would follow.